mlc-ai/mlc-llm/README.md

 cd mlc-llm

 # Create the local build directory and compile the model
-# This will automatically download the parameters, tokenizer, and config from HuggingFace
+# This will automatically download the parameters, tokenizer, and config from Hugging Face
 python build.py --hf-path=databricks/dolly-v2-3b
 ```